 The Appeal of Versatility

-Building changeability into a visual merchandising display is an advantage OEMs can speak to when selling box stores, since versatility can expand the life span of a fixture.
+Building changeability into a merchandise display in retail stores is an advantage OEMs can speak to when selling box stores, since versatility can expand the life span of the unit.

 Different ways to build in flexibility include the ability to swap out products, change graphics, or even replace accent pieces, like color or type of material, to adapt to multiple store formats.